Abnormal Corn Ear and Kernel Development

 Figure 19.
 Kernel void resulting from hail stone strike.

-Smut can be found on any part of the corn plant throughout the growing season.
-Smut spores can enter corn tissues after injuries from hail, insects, and wind.
+Corn ear smut can be found on any part of the corn plant throughout the growing season.
+Smut spores can enter corn tissues after injuries from hail, insects, or wind.
 The smut can completely engulf or partially cover an ear (Figure 20).
 Smut can also be found on “tassel ears” which are prone to develop on corn tillers (Figure 21).

 Figure 20.
 Common smut engulfing corn ear.